 Examples:

-The seismic hazard analysis and recording by EPPO in 1990 (S4), in the area of Attiki observed and recorded property type share wave velocity (S9).

-The Gas Chromatography analysis (S4) of the micro-sample 7 observed property type retention time (S9).
+The seismic hazard analysis and recording by EPPO in 1990 (S4), in the area of Attiki observed and recorded property type share wave velocity (S9) (InGeoCloudS - INspiredGEOdata CLOUD Services D2.2 2012;D2.3 2013)The Gas Chromatography analysis (S4) of the sample “mid-blue paint from the sky” observed property type retention time (S9).
+(Foister, S. 2015)

 O10 assigned dimension (dimension was assigned by)